Garema Place

 City Walk (near Garema Place to East Row)

-The City Renewal Authority has received funding through the 2025-26 ACT Budget to improve paving and lighting on City Walk between East Row (the Civic bus interchange) and Ainslie Place.
+The City Renewal Authority received funding in the 2025–26 ACT Budget to deliver new paving and lighting on City Walk (from East Row to Ainslie Place), along with new lighting in Petrie Plaza.

 Public art